oscar-bender-stone/honors-thesis/source/1_introduction.typ

 about Y".
 One could debate the veracity of that claim, but what we can say is, "This scientist claims, 'X is true about Y'".
 Even if we doubt that, we could
 do: "This claim can be formulated: 'This scientist claims 'X is true about Y''".
-By using these justifications, stating that a claim is _expressible_, the _syntactic expression_ of the claim can be separated from its _semantic truth value_.#footnote[One might be worried about a paradox, such as "This claim is
+By using these justifications, stating that a claim is expressible, the _syntactic expression_ of the claim can be separated from its _semantic truth value_.#footnote[One might be worried about a paradox, such as "This claim is
   expressible: this claim is not expressible."
 We will avoid this using a clear